Skip to main content

 Single Site: $10 per night

-$10 per night.
-Payments can be placed in the fee tube located at the entrance to the campground; payments must be made immediately upon selecting a site.
+Payments can be placed in the fee tube at the campground entrance; they must be made immediately upon selecting a site.
 All sites are on a first-come, first-served basis.

 Contact Name: Medora Ranger District